Guest Soloist Victor Romanul, Violin

 You’ve been a featured soloist at the WPO twice before, and we’re so happy to have you play with us again.
 This time it will be White Lafitte’s Violin Concerto, a piece not often played.
 Can you tell us more about it and what it means to you?

 White Lafitte’s violin concerto is such a gift.
 It is an amazing piece of music.
 He traveled to Paris and had compositional and violinistic training from the best at the Paris Conservatoire in the 19th century.
 I am grateful to Maestro Korn for introducing this great work to me.
-I feel that is even bests the other virtuoso concerti written in France during that century.
+I feel that it even bests the other virtuoso concerti written in France during that century.
 It is exciting, notoriously difficult, and fun.
 It is a delight to play.
 I am really looking forward to it.

 According to your bio, the renowned composer and conductor John Williams composed a piece for you (violin) and viola.
 How did that come about?